 Sedimentology: Properties of sedimentary populations.
 Sampling practices.
 Measurement of grain size, grain shape and packing; analyses of measured data.
 Geological significance of sediment parameters.

-Field Mapping: Geological mapping in a complicated geological terrain for up to seven days (equivalent to fourteen tutorial hours).
+Field Mapping: Geological mapping in a complicated geological terrain for up to eight days.
 Geological report writing and cartography.